jojelen/2HDME/README.md

-# 2 Higgs Doublet Model Evolver
+# 2 Higgs Doublet Model Evolver version 1.2

 2 Higgs Doublet Model Evolver (**2HDME**) is a C++ program that can evolve a general 2HDM in renormalization energy scale, by solving the 1- or 2-loop